Accountable Care Organization (ACO)

 How DuPage Medical Group is working to improve your health care

-DuPage Medical Group is participating in DuPage Medical Group ACO, an Accountable Care Organization (ACO).
+DuPage Medical Group is participating in National Physician Administrative Services, LLC, d/b/a Duly Health and Care ACO, an Accountable Care Organization (ACO).

 What’s an ACO?

 - Are groups of doctors, hospitals and/or other health care providers that work together to improve the quality and experience of care you receive.
 Our practice chose to be part of an ACO because we think it will help us provide better care for our patients.

 - Don’t limit your choice of health care providers.

 - Your Medicare benefits aren’t changing.
 You’ll have the right to visit any doctor, hospital, or other provider that accepts Medicare at any time, just like you do now.

 - Are evaluated by Medicare to see how well each ACO meets these goals every year.
 Those ACOs that do a good job can earn a financial bonus.
 ACOs that earn a bonus may use the payment to invest more in your care or share part of it with your providers.
 Sometimes, ACOs may owe a penalty if their care increases costs.

 - Aren’t a Medicare Advantage plan, an “all in one” alternative to Original Medicare, offered by Medicare-approved private companies.
 An ACO isn’t an HMO plan or insurance plan of any kind.